ApeWorX/ape-chainstack/README.md

 # Ape Chainstack Plugin

-Chainstack Provider plugins for networks.
+Chainstack provider plugins for networks.

 This plugin allows using the ApeWorX framework with Chainstack as a node provider in an easy and integrated way.